MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Look up the Fabric tenant switch setting

-If you are a tenant admin, you can view, verify, or change the Fabric switch.
+If you're a Capacity administrator or a tenant admin, you can view, verify, or change the Fabric switch.
 If you need help, [contact the Capacity administrator directly](#look-up-the-trial-capacity-administrator).

 :::image type="content" source="media/fabric-trial/fabric-tenant-setting.png" alt-text="Screenshot of the Admin portal with Tenant settings outlined in red and an arrow pointing to the word Enabled.":::